aspindle/2016_kiwix_enigma/README.md

 # 🤔

-but why was this version removed/ made no longer accessible in the first place?
+But why was this version removed/ made no longer accessible in the first place?

 # Other puzzling ones: